Mennatebid/OTW_Bandit_writeups/Bandit0.md

 ssh bandit0@bandit.labs.overthewire.org -p 2220

 then you will be prombt to enter the password given already

+use the ls command to see the readme file

+use cat command to past the file content in terminal

 4. Explanation / Reasoning